enricllagostera/RedDirt/README.md

 This narrative game uses a magnet-based controller.
 You use it to retrace symbols and navigate a story through space and time.

-Red Dirt uses an earlier version of the tool Sensing Gestures.
+Red Dirt uses an earlier version of the tool [Sensing Gestures](https://github.com/enricllagostera/SensingGestures).
 I'm sharing its code as an example of a more complex use of gesture-based interactions.
 In this case, the gestures use the magnetic fields sensors of an Android phone.
 It was made using Unity 2018.3.12+.

+You can find a [discussion and account of Red Dirt's design process here](https://github.com/enricllagostera/RedDirt/wiki/Discussion).

 ## Usage